sivakar12/cs-concepts-mind-dumps/content/pages/about.md

 ---
-title: About Mee
+title: About Me
 template: about-template
 profile_image: /media/profile-image.jpg
 ---

-# Hi, I'm John Doe
+# Hi, I'm Sivakar Sithamparanathan

-This website is a live example of a Gatsby Starter — it's not a real blog.
+This is a mind dumping blog-like thing where I try to guess how things work.
-People using this starter may want to add some information to this page about them or their business.
+I won't say everything here is accurate.
+I do this for my own needs - to get a sense of how things work.
+This may be of use to others.
+If it works for you, do read.